Intervention/image-driver-vips/readme.md

 features are not yet implemented and tested.
 There may still be significant changes.
 Therefore, it is not recommended to use the driver in production environments.

+Driver to use [libvips](https://github.com/libvips/libvips) with [Intervention Image](https://github.com/Intervention/image).
+Combines the easy-to-use API of Intervention Image with the technical performance of libvips.

 ## Requirements